mgiano02/CarCar/README.md

 ## Sales microservice

 * In the Sales microservice exist 4 Models: Salesperson, Customer, Sale and AutomobileVO (You can see it in the Project Diagram)
-* The value object "AutomobileVO" is getting its data, with the help of a poller, from the inventory microservice data.
+* The value object "AutomobileVO" is getting its data, with the help of a poller, from the inventory microservice.
 It gets updated every 60 seconds and has the field "vin".
 * Salesperson has the fields: "first_name", "last_name" and "employee_id"
 * Customer has the fields "first_name", "last_name", "address" and "phone_number"
 * Sale has three Foreign keys, it references salesperson, customer and AutomobileVO. it has another field "price".